Contra (New England)

 Watch at: https://www.youtube.com/watch?v=AIMVikR16qI

-A1: Holding hands in a circle, Balance the ring, (2 bars)
+A1: Holding hands in a circle, Balance the ring, (4 beats)

-Men take their neighbor (or Ccw, twirl them) back to the men’s side, (1)
+Men take their neighbor (or Ccw. twirl them) back to the men’s side, (2)

-After five or six steps, couples swap lines - the left-hand couple passes in front; turn back alone.
-(2)
+After five or six steps, couples swap lines - the left-hand couple pass in front; turn back alone.
+(4)

-couples smoothly slide left along the line, (1)
+couples smoothly slide left along the line - to progress, (1)

 Oh, Hi Turtle!